batmanLA/modeling/README.md

                                                   Pricing a House

-                                     (Ames, Iowa: Alternative to the Boston Housing Data Journal of Statistics Education, Volume 19, Number 3(2011))
+                                     (Data Source: Alternative to the Boston Housing Data Journal of Statistics Education, Volume 19, Number 3(2011))

 Top 10 Predictors To Price a House: